Our work in India

 73% of farmers have no access to formal sources of credit

 Hand in Hand India works in seven states countrywide, with plans to expand into more.
-Partnership programs are under way in Cambodia and Myanmar.
+Partnership programmes are under way in Cambodia and Myanmar.